 Ben Hough - Creative Director

-I started Artistic Eye Productions 15 years ago to help clients achieve their personal and business goals through the powerful medium of video.
+I started Artistic Eye Productions 17 years ago to help clients achieve their personal and business goals through the powerful medium of video.
 My job is to engage your audience using artistic visuals and crisp audio.
 Cinema is one of the strongest and widely used forms of communication today and it continues to grow.
-500 million people watch Facebook videos every day (reported by business2community).
+85% of all internet users in the USA watched online content (Statista) and videos attract nearly 300% more traffic (MarketingSherpa).
 Peter Roybal, Product Manager of LinkedIn states, "Video has become one of the key drivers for member engagement on LinkedIn."
-If you don't have a video showcasing your wares then you won't have customers.
+Nearly 50% of internet users look for video related to a product or service before visiting a store (Hubspot).
 Businesses that can leverage the influence of video will have an edge over their competition.
 Find out more about my philosophy on video in the section below Video 101.

 Education: BFA, Winthrop University

-Favorite Movies/Television series: Broadway Musical Classics from 50's and 60's such as Fiddler On The Roof, My Fair Lady, Music Man, etc.; National Lampoon's Christmas Vacation, Tom Hanks and Steve Martin movies, and Frasier.
+Favorite Movies/Television series: Dr. Zhivago, My Fair Lady, Dances with Wolves, National Lampoon's Christmas Vacation, Tom Hanks and Steve Martin movies, sitcoms Frasier and The Good Place.

 Enjoys playing the flute and piano, baking, and spending time with her two daughters.

-A Charleston native and part of the Artistic Eye team since 2012.
-Formerly worked for WCIV (ABC News 4) as a News Producer and Multi-Media Journalist.
+A Charleston native who formerly worked for WCIV (ABC News 4) as a News Producer and Multi-Media Journalist.
 Accolades include a Telly Award for the social media video series Yorktown Television (YKTV).